alfonsof/azure-java-examples/README.md

 Azure offers two different kinds of API:

 * Azure Management Libraries for Java: It is a higher-level, object-oriented API for managing Azure resources, that is optimized for ease of use, succinctness and consistency.
-* Azure SDKs for Java: It enables the programmatic consumption of miscellaneous Azure services (not management )
+* Azure SDKs for Java: It enables the programmatic consumption of miscellaneous Azure services (not management).

 ## Quick start